-The World Health Organization (WHO) has declared Roundup weed killer a “probable human carcinogen,” and individuals exposed to Roundup sprayed on farms, fields and even in home gardens may be at risk for a deadly cancer called non-Hodgkin lymphoma (NHL).
-Numerous studies published in recent years have reported a possible link between Roundup exposure and cancer, and dozens of lawsuits have been brought against Monsanto by farmworkers, farmers, landscapers and even backyard gardeners, who have been diagnosed with non-Hodgkin lymphoma and other types of cancer after being exposed to Roundup.
+The World Health Organization (WHO) has declared Roundup weed killer a “probable human carcinogen,” and research has shown that individuals exposed to Roundup sprayed on farms, fields and even in home gardens may be at risk for a deadly cancer called non-Hodgkin lymphoma (NHL).
+Numerous studies published in recent years have reported a possible link between Roundup exposure and cancer, and thousands of lawsuits have been brought against Monsanto by farmworkers, farmers, landscapers and even backyard gardeners, who have been diagnosed with non-Hodgkin lymphoma and other types of cancer after being exposed to Roundup.
 If you believe you have been adversely affected by side effects of Roundup exposure, contact a knowledgeable Roundup cancer lawyer today to discuss your legal options.

-Roundup is a popular weed killer that has been sprayed on nearly every acre of corn, cotton and soybeans crops grown in the United States, in addition to being sprayed in backyards, orchards, parks, and on home gardens.
+Roundup is a popular weed killer that has been sprayed on nearly every acre of corn, cotton and soybeans crops grown in the United States, in addition to being sprayed in backyards, orchards, parks and on home gardens.
 Its active ingredient, glyphosate, was commercialized by Monsanto in 1974, and it works by inhibiting an enzyme that is essential to plant growth and life.
 In the 1990s, Monsanto began selling genetically-modified (GMO) corn, cotton and soy seeds that were designed to resist glyphosate, which meant Roundup could be sprayed liberally on fields and farms across the United States, killing the weeds without damaging the crops.
 According to a Consumer Reports article published in 2015, “Glyphosate use has increased tenfold in the past 20 years thanks to the rise in genetically modified corn and soy.”

 Recent research has found that Roundup weed killer may pose a serious risk for people who come in direct contact with the herbicide, namely people who spray Roundup, people who work near farms and fields where the weed killer is sprayed, and people who handle soil contaminated with Roundup.
 Unfortunately, studies have shown that when Roundup is sprayed on fields, farms and backyards, the herbicide can also end up in our food and drinking water.
 The most common side effect found in individuals exposed to Roundup weed killer is non-Hodgkin lymphoma, a deadly type of cancer that affects lymphocytes (white blood cells), which are an important part of the immune system.
 The disease occurs when the body produces too many abnormal lymphocytes, which crowd into the lymph nodes, causing them to swell.
 Other types of cancer possibly linked to Roundup exposure include:

-Amid growing concerns about the potential for Roundup weed killer to cause cancer, researchers have examined the safety of the popular herbicide, and since 2001, three large studies have found a link between Roundup exposure and non-Hodgkin lymphoma, including research published back in September 2003, which found a 60% increased risk of the deadly cancer among farmworkers in the Midwestern United States.
-The alleged connection between Roundup and cancer has been linked to the weed killer’s active ingredient, glyphosate, which has been categorized by the International Agency for Research on Cancer as “probably carcinogenic” to humans.
+Amid growing concerns about the potential for Roundup weed killer to cause cancer, researchers have examined the safety of the popular herbicide, and since 2001, several large studies have found a link between Roundup exposure and non-Hodgkin lymphoma, including research published back in September 2003, which found a 60% increased risk of the deadly cancer among farmworkers in the Midwestern United States.
+The alleged connection between Roundup and cancer has been linked to the weed killer’s active ingredient, glyphosate, which was categorized by the International Agency for Research on Cancer in 2015 as “probably carcinogenic” to humans.
 As more and more people come forward with stories about how they were diagnosed with cancer after being exposed to Roundup, Monsanto continues to advertise the safety of its top weed killer, and global sales of Roundup were about $7.8 billion in 2014, making up 30% of the herbicide market.